autobib/autobib/README.md

   zbl = {1337.28015},
 }
 ```
-Note that the record is identical to the record `zbl:1337.28015`
+The record is identical to the record `zbl:1337.28015`, except that the citation key is the name of the alias.
 In order to distinguish from usual identifiers, an alias cannot contain the `:` colon symbol.

-Note that some characters are not permitted in BibTeX, more precisely the characters `{}(),=\#%"`.
+Note that the characters `{}(),=\#%"` are not permitted in a BibTeX entry key.
-You can add aliases using these characters: for instance, `autobib alias add % zbl:1337.28015`.
+You can still create aliases using these characters: for instance, `autobib alias add % zbl:1337.28015` works.
 However, attempting to retrieve the BibTeX entry associated with this alias will result in an error.
 ```
 $ autobib get %